 The challenge during the characterisation phase is to anticipate, reduce and manage project-related risks (which may be linked to climatic hazards, soil type, specific environmental requirements, etc.).
 This is why numerous fields of data are observed and collected, and are the subject of regular assessment reports to ensure full compliance throughout the life of the project.
 “One of the important criteria checked is generally the radiological impact, which, based on dispersion studies, makes it possible to define emergency zones in case of normal operation and potential accidents.
 Another crucial study is the thermal dispersion, with a consequent rise in water temperature that could significantly affect marine life, and which determines the design of the cooling chain”, emphasises Dr. Arzu Altay.

-More generally, three categories of assessment studies are being carried out:
+More generally, three categories of assessment studies are carried out:

 - Geoscience: topographical, geological, geophysical, geotechnical, hydrogeological and seismological studies to assess the suitability of the soils and subsoils;

-- Environment: meteorological, hydrological (marine and surface) and ecological studies (terrestrial and marine), air and noise modelings, hydrodynamic modeling and radiological dispersion modeling to assess hazards and environmental impacts;
+- Environment: meteorological, hydrological (marine and surface) and ecological studies (terrestrial and marine), air and noise modelling, hydrodynamic modeling and radiological dispersion modelling to assess hazards and environmental impacts;

 - Social: demographic and socio-economic studies; or related to external effects/accidents induced by man (aircraft crashes, fire, explosions…).

 Site characterisation requires a wide range of services, particularly in the environmental and geoscience fields, which Assystem is able to cover in full.